JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

 - `CopyIconMarkup`
   - Type: `string`
   - Description: The markup for the FlexiCodeBlock's copy icon.
-    If the value is null, whitespace or an empty string, no copy icon is rendered.
+    If this value is null, whitespace or an empty string, no copy icon is rendered.
   - Default: [Material Design File Copy](https://material.io/tools/icons/?icon=file_copy&style=sharp)
 - `Title`
   - Type: `string`
   - Description: The FlexiCodeBlock's title.
-    If the value is null, whitespace or an empty string, no title is rendered.
+    If this value is null, whitespace or an empty string, no title is rendered.
   - Default: `null`
 - `Language`
   - Type: `string`